Istiak-Alam/Google-Data-analytics-professional-certificate-Capstone-Project/README.md

-# Data analytics | Capstone - Case Study 1: How does a bike-share navigate speedy success?
+# Google Data Analytics Professional Certificate — Capstone Project
+**Case Study:** How does a bike-share navigate speedy success?

+Analyzed real-world bike-share data to uncover usage patterns differentiating casual and annual riders.
+Delivered actionable marketing strategies to increase annual memberships, supported by R-based data cleaning, analysis, and visualizations.

 Hi there, over the few months, I've been working on the Google Data Analytics Professional Certificate through Coursera.